 260. Gnomes do not have a racial bonus in bobsled.

-- In the New World of Darkness, specifically the God-Machine Chronicle, a Gnome of Zurich is not a Jewish, Swiss banker, but they are mystically-skilled human ones who work for an immortal Babylonian hero (in the Ancient Greek, amoral badass sense) named Zur.
+- New World of Darkness: In the God-Machine Chronicle, Gnomes of Zurich are mystically-skilled humans who work for an immortal Babylonian hero (in the Ancient Greek, amoral badass sense) named Zur.
 The term was just a bad joke that they've since adopted.